 Pretty much any cartoon where Sylvester mistakes Hippety Hopper the baby kangaroo for a big mouse qualifies, although Hopppity really just wants to play with him.

 Also, in "Cat's Paw", Sylvester's son takes him up to the mountains to hunt birds, so they can get a "real, real big one".
 Of course, Sylvester, being the type he is, doesn't want to mess with big ones, so he convinces the kid that small, helpless-looking birds are actually tougher.
 Unfortunately for him, the small, helpless-looking bird he goes after is actually a very dangerous dwarf eagle, which beats him within an inch of his life.

 Used nonviolently (but very sadly) in a Russian cartoon, Maska.
 It's Halloween, and a little pretty girl walks down a street, alone.
 Then two blokes with huge monster masks jump from the corner and attempt to scare the little girl.
 The girl first watches indifferently, then she has enough, and tears down her face — which turns out to be a mask concealing her real face, scarier than both monster mask combined.
 The blokes, horrified, drop their masks and run away, leaving the girl weeping — by their scare they reminded her of her own face.

-Kim Possible: During "Graduation, Part 2", Ron, unbeknownst to the Lowardians, comes into control of a very great power, making Warhok and Warmonga's tap-dancing on his Berserk Button a very poor idea.
+Kim Possible: During "Graduation, Part 2", Ron, unbeknownst to the Lowardians, comes into control of a very great power, making Warhok and Warmonga's messing with his girlfriend a very poor idea.
 It crosses into Bullying a Dragon when they continue messing with him even after he's taken out all their tripods and thrown Warhok across the landscape.

 Transformers Prime has the organization MECH attempt to steal a nuclear device from "an unarmed civilian truck".
 The Autobots trash the attacking cars, without bothering to transform.